Frequently Asked Questions

 MIU MFA in Creative Writing

-Below some frequently asked questions and answers that may help you make decisions re. the MFA in Creative Writing at MIU if you are thinking of enrolling.
+Below some frequently asked questions and answers that may help you make decisions re. the MFA in Creative Writing at MIU if you are thinking of enrolling or just got accepted to the program.
 Our next enrollment deadline can be found on the MIU home page here.

 • What is the teaching philosophy of this MFA in Creative Writing?

 This MFA is unusual in several ways.
 We teach creative writing from a basis of creative process and consciousness.
 We prioritize the writer and creativity over the creative product, encouraging students to make mistakes, try again, write “shitty first drafts,” as Anne Lamott calls it, and experiment and invent freely, breaking boundaries.
 We believe that unguarded creativity leads to creative discovery.
 We help students explore the “leaping mind” (Bly) and the “wilderness of their creative imagination” (Roy).
-That is where you will find your most interesting, deep, intuitive material and your authentic creative voice as an author.
+That untamed space of being is where you will find your most interesting, deep, intuitive material and your authentic creative voice as an author.
+It also helps establish a deeper connection with your intuition, which guides not just the writing process, but also the revision process.
 You can read more about how we use consciousness as a spring board for creative expression below.

 • How does meditation feature in this program?

 Another thing that sets our program apart is that we use meditation and self-care as tools to access the creative imagination.
 At the start of our program, you learn the Transcendental Meditation technique, which settles your mind and body as you experience the dynamic silence of your own consciousness.
 From this deep connection with yourself, creativity flows like a river.
 Writing becomes play.
-It’s easier to problem-solve, leap to surprising, fresh associations, stay in the flow, and adopt a sustainable, intuitive, healthy writing routine.
+It’s easier to problem-solve; leap to surprising, fresh associations; stay in the flow; and adopt a sustainable, intuitive, healthy writing routine.
 Accessing the most profound layers of yourself fuels your creative process.
+We offer two support courses for those new to MIU’s system of consciousness-based education and TM, which are supplemental to our MFA in Creative Writing.
+Students who have studied at MIU before can waive out of these courses, but they are mandatory for everyone else.
+These courses are called TM, the Writer, and Creativity 1 and 2, are 2-credits each, and run through the whole semester in alternate weeks; they allow you space to freely discuss your (new) practice of TM and the consciousness-based education model.

 • How long is the program?